 However… Given my background in executive coaching, personal branding and marketing, I also get clients who are male and fall into these categories.
 I’ve also coached young women on a mission.

 What is important to me is that despite this, we click, that there is a resonance, we enjoy working together, and the story that they want to tell alongside the how-to bit resonates with my theme of healing.
-Conflict in leadership teams, for example, is healing.

 Over to you

 Grab your journal and explore.
 This is not a sit down in one session and get it over with.
 This is something that I would invite you to write and reflect on over a week.
 To then start to envision your ideal reader coming to you for your memoir and saying what they got from your amazing story.
+See them wanting to work with you because of what you stand for and can help them with.

 Here’s a little affirmation for you too…